react-navigation/react-navigation.github.io/versioned_docs/version-7.x/native-bottom-tab-navigator.md

 ### Header related options

-The navigator renders a native stack header.
+The navigator does not show a header by default.
+It renders a native stack header if `headerShown` is set to `true` in the screen options explicitly, or if a custom header is provided with the `header` option.
+Header related options require a header to be shown.

 It supports most of the [header related options supported in `@react-navigation/native-stack`](native-stack-navigator.md#header-related-options) apart from the options related to the back button (prefixed with `headerBack`).

 ### Events